wzrdk3lly/Audits/README.md

 ## Overview

 The following findings are from all of the audits I have performed across the Ethereum, Solana, and Cosmos ecosystems.
-Don't hesitate to DM @wzrdk3lly on twitter if you have any questions :)
+Don't hesitate to DM me [@wzrdk3lly](https://twitter.com/wzrdk3lly) if you have any questions or are in need of an Audit :)

 ## Public Audits